cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 The situation in biology is much harder and more extreme because it's more difficult to have a clean separation of scales and the phenomena are so much more intrensically complicated.
 But even then, would you say that the dsicovery of a vaccines or antibiotic did not take place because no one understands the full story from the atomistic level to the level of organs or epedimics?
 That seems silly to me.

+## What would be more interesting criticism?

+This will need to be a topic of some possible future blog post, but there are many issues where there are interesting criticisms, subtleties, or extensions.
+Some examples:

+ * The null hypothesis (e.g. no Higgs) is actually not very well defined from a quantum field theory point of view in the Higgs search.
+This is subtle, but you can't just take out the Higgs and make sensible calculations (related to gauge invariance).
+There are alternate approaches that do make sense with no Higgs, but you are faced with various arbitrary choices.
+It gets very subtle from a theoretical physics perspective, and it's fascinating when you pair that with the philosophical questions around null hypothesis testing.
+ * Particle physics does have situations where the hypothesis are not so data driven and they rely much more heavily on the theoretical edifice of quantum field theory and our simulation of the complicated detectors.
+In these cases,   the statistical models are implicitly defined by simulators is actually a very hot topic that blends classical statistics with modern deep learning.
+We often say that the simulators don't have a tractable likelihood function.
+This applies to frequentist hypothesis testing, confidence intervals, and Bayesian inference.
+Confronting these challenging situations is what motivated [simulation-based inference](http://simulation-based-inference.org), which is applicable to a host of scientific disciplines.
+ * Model mis-specification is a very important topic.
+The physics community has gotten pretty good at adding more flexibility to the model to accomodate systematic uncertainties and procedures for coping with those nuisance parameters, but dealing with the residual model misspecification is definitely an area where all sciences -- particle physics included -- can and should improve.